Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course provides athletic training students with in depth training, refinement, and practice of basic athletic training skills in order to become “proficient” in these areas.
-Students will also receive education and training in more advanced athletic training skills.
-The course will include wrapping, taping, bracing and splinting techniques; management of dermal injuries; the care of spinal trauma, and other emergency equipment.
+Provides athletic training students with in depth training, refinement, and practice of basic athletic training skills in order to become “proficient” in these areas.
+Students also receive education and training in more advanced athletic training skills.
+Includes wrapping, taping, bracing and splinting techniques; management of dermal injuries; the care of spinal trauma, and other emergency equipment.

 ATTR 533.
 ATHLETIC TRAINING PRACTICE SEMINAR III.
 2 Credits.